shivannis/xandr-docs-public/xandr-docs/monetize/buying-microsoft-casual-games-windows-o-o-apps.md

 ---
 title: Microsoft Monetize - Buying Microsoft Casual Games (Windows O&O Apps)
 description: This page lists Microsoft Casual Games that you can buy.
-Get an overview on the Home screen, Sub screens, Game play and game completion screens and the Menu screens of these games. ms.date: 10/28/2023
+Get an overview on the Home screen, Sub screens, Game play and game completion screens and the Menu screens of these games in this page. ms.date: 10/28/2023
 ---